 Bioidentical Progesterone: Also produced is lower quantities as women age is Progesterone.
-Administered in both the usual capsule form and also transdermal skin patches, these natural hormones may be a primary bioidentical hormone therapy or a secondary target.
-This is a fst growing segment of this natural therapy
+Administered in both the usual capsule form and also transdermal skin patches, these natural hormones may be a primary natural hormone replacement or a secondary target.
+This is a fast growing segment of this natural therapy

 Bioidentical Testosterone: These natural hormones can improve libido and energy in postmenopausal women and women, and is the most common form of natural hormone replacement in men.
 Men with low T have a wide range of symptoms that come on gradually and can be traced to this deficiency.